Novel Coronavirus (COVID-19) FAQs

 What is social distancing?

-- Avoid get togethers with people outside your household
+- Avoid in-person visits with people who do not live in your household

-- Maintaining at a least six feet apart from others in public
+- Maintain at a least 6 feet apart from others in public

 Who should get tested for COVID-19?